syncfusion-content/blazor-docs/blazor/smart-textarea/getting-started-webapp.md

 ---
 layout: post
-title: Getting started with Syncfusion Smart TextArea Component in Blazor Web App
+title: Getting started with Syncfusion Smart TextArea in Blazor Web App
 description: Checkout and learn here all about Getting started with Syncfusion Blazor Smart TextArea component in Blazor Webapp and more.
 platform: Blazor
 platform: Blazor